mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 ## Introduction
 ^[Top](#top)

-Desfire is a generak purpose HF (High Frequency) RFID card that is used in the 13.56 Mhz frequency space.
+Desfire is a general purpose HF (High Frequency) RFID card that is used in the 13.56 Mhz frequency space.
 It can be a complex card to use due to the many options it supports, so we will use the proxmark3 rrg fork to get a start on using its commands so configure a desfire card.